umbraco/Umbraco.Deploy.Contrib/README.md

 # Umbraco Deploy Contrib

-This project contains community contributions for Umbraco Deploy targetted for version 8.
+This project contains community contributions for Umbraco Deploy targetted for version 8 and above.

 Primarily this project offers connectors for the most popular Umbraco community packages - these are used by Deploy to aid with the deployment and transferring of content/property-data between environments on [Umbraco Cloud](https://umbraco.com/cloud).

+## Branching

+The main branches corresponding to the Umbraco and Umbraco Deploy major releases are:

+- Umbraco 8/Deploy 4: `v4/dev`
+- Umbraco 9/Deploy 9: `v9/dev`
+- Umbraco 10/Deploy 10: `v10/dev`

 ## Connectors